 Whether you’re 100% freelance or have a side-hustle, if you perform work as an independent contractor, you’ll receive an IRS Form 1099-MISC from your client.

-Common reasons you would receive a Form 1099-MISC is if you are self-employed or work as an independent contractor.
-The IRS refers to this as “non-employee compensation.”
-You will need to file taxes for this income.
+The most common reasons you’ll receive a Form 1099-MISC are if you’re self-employed or work as an independent contractor.
+The IRS refers to this as “non-employee compensation,” and you’ll need to file taxes for this income.

 Business in your home

 If you are using a dedicated part of your home for your business activities, you should be able to claim this expense on your taxes.
 IRS Form 8829 helps you determine what you can and cannot claim.
 See a tax advisor for any questions about deductions that may apply to your taxes.

 Generally speaking, self-employment means that you will be paying your Social Security and Medicare taxes.
 For people who are paid as an employee, these taxes are normally taken out of their paycheck and the cost is shared with the employer.
 But when you’re self-employed, you need to pay the entire amount of these taxes when you file your income taxes.